 Landing Page Link: https://eloomi.com/schedule-demo-lp/?utm_source=capterra&utm_campaign=compliance&utm_source=capterra

-Options For Split-Testing: I really like the section called: ‘A few of the things our customers use eloomi to improve‘ – subtle reinforcement and social proof.
-Nice.
-I’d be inclined to move that up a little.
+Options For Split-Testing: We really like the section called: ‘A few of the things our customers use eloomi to improve‘ – subtle reinforcement and social proof.
+Nice. we’d be inclined to move that up a little.
 It could be worth running a heatmap tracking software over the page to see which sections are actually used by visitors.

 Landing Page Link: https://explorance.com/institutional-surveys/